wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

    <pre>chmod +x vaultvalues.env</pre>

-1. Use an editor to customize environment variables, starting with the host name and port of your Hashicorp Vault server in VAULT_ADDR:
+1. Use an editor to customize environment variables, starting with the host name and port of your HashiCorp Vault server in VAULT_ADDR:

-   <pre># URL of the Hashicorp Vault server:
+   <pre># URL of the HashiCorp Vault server:
 export VAULT_ADDR=https://localhost:8200
 &nbsp;
 # The signing backend endpoint (transit or gpg) and optionally hashing function: